projectara/greybus-spec/source/module_info.rst

   </div></div>
   </blockquote>

-A Greybus Module shall provide self-descriptive information in order to establish communications with other Modules on the |unipro| network.
+A Greybus Interface shall provide self-descriptive information in order to establish communications with other Interfaces on the
-This information is provided via a Manifest, which describes components present within the Module that are accessible via |unipro|.
+|unipro| network.
+This information is provided via a Manifest, which
-The Manifest is a data structure, which includes a set of Descriptors, that presents a functional description of the Module.
-Together, these Descriptors define the Module's capabilities and means of communication via |unipro| from the perspective of the application layer and above.
+describes components present within the Interface that are accessible via |unipro|.
+The Manifest is a data structure, which includes a set of Descriptors, that presents a functional description of the Interface.
+Together, these Descriptors define the Interface's capabilities and means of communication via |unipro| from the perspective of the application layer and above.

 .. _manifest-data-requirements: